 - 1/8 teaspoon ground black pepper

-- Place cooked macaroni, chicken, celery, walnuts, pickles, onion, eggs, and olives in large mixing bowl.
+- Place cooked macaroni, chicken, celery, walnuts, pickles, onion, eggs, and olives in a large mixing bowl.
 Toss gently to combine.

 - Combine mayonnaise, mustard, salt, and pepper in a small mixing bowl; stir to combine.

 - Pour salad dressing over macaroni/chicken mixture in large bowl.
 Toss gently to coat all ingredients with the dressing.

 Chicken Rosemary Salad